 The blond haired, blue-eyed Christy was born August 12, 1880, in the community of Factoryville in Wyoming County.
-After graduating high school he enrolled at Bucknell University, majoring in forestry.
-Christy played on the school’s football team as a fullback and punter, the basketball team as a center, and baseball team as a pitcher.
-In addition to school sports, Christy also played semi-pro baseball.
+After graduating high school he enrolled at Bucknell University where he majored in forestry.
+While attending Bucknell, Mathewson played on the school’s football team as a fullback and punter, the basketball team as a center, and baseball team as a pitcher.
+In addition to playing on the Bucknell teams, Mathewson also played semi-pro baseball.

-In 1899, he signed his first professional baseball contract with the New York Giants.
-The following year Christy was traded to the Cincinnati Reds and then back to the Giants the same year.
-The right-handed Christy was known for his control of the ball: he threw an above average fastball and a “fadeaway” pitch, which in now referred to as a screwball.
-In his first professional season (1901), Christy won twenty games.
-From 1903 to 1905 he would win at least thirty games a year.
-During the 1905 World Series, Christy pitched three shutout games in his three starts — an accomplishment that has never been repeated.
+In 1899, Mathewson signed his first professional baseball contract with the New York Giants.
+The following year he was traded to the Cincinnati Reds and then back to the Giants the same year.
+The right-handed Mathewson was known for his control of the ball and his two pitches: a fastball described as average and a “fadeaway” pitch, which in now referred to as a screwball.
+Mathewson made his Major League debut in 1901 and won twenty games that season.
+From 1903 to 1905 Mathewson won a minimum of thirty games each season.
+In the 1905 World Series, Christy pitched three shutout games in his three starts — an accomplishment that has never been repeated.

-Interestingly, Mathewson also had a professional football career, though it was very short one.
-In 1902 he played fullback for the Pittsburg Stars, the position that he played for the Bucknell Bisons.
-Christy would only play half the season before disappearing from the team roster.
-The exact reason he left the team is not clear, but it is believed that he left because the Giants received word that their star pitcher was playing football and demanded he stop.
+Mathewson also had a very brief professional football career.
+In 1902 Mathewson played fullback for the Pittsburg Stars, which was the same position he played for the Bucknell Bisons.
+Mathewson would play half of the season before he disappeared from the team roster.
+The exact reason Mathewson left the team is not clear, but it is believed he left because the Giants had discovered their star pitcher was playing football and did not want him injured.

-A note about the Pittsburg Stars: When the team was formed in 1901, during the time frame that Pittsburgh was spelled without the “H” at the end of the name (1891 to 1911), but most modern references mistakenly call the team the Pittsburgh Stars.
-The Stars were a part of the National Football League (not the NFL of today) and consisted of three teams: the Philadelphia Athletics, the Philadelphia Phillies and the Pittsburg Stars.
-The league was created by the baseball teams with the players also being members of the football teams.
-The Phillies and the Athletics were both sponsored by the baseball teams of the same name and it is believed that the Pirates had sponsored the Stars, but there seems to be some debate if this is true or not.
+Note: When the Pittsburg Stars were formed in 1901, it was during the time when Pittsburgh was spelled without the “H” at the end of the name (1891 to 1911), but most modern references refer to the team the Pittsburgh Stars.
+The Stars were a part of the National Football League (not the NFL of today) which consisted of three teams: the Philadelphia Athletics, the Philadelphia Phillies and the Pittsburg Stars.
+The Phillies and the Athletics were both sponsored by the baseball teams of the same name, which many of the players on both the baseball and football teams.
+It is believed the Pirates had sponsored the Stars, but there seems to be some debate if this is true or not.

 The Stars played their games at North Shore Coliseum, while the Philadelphia teams used their respective baseball stadiums.
-Each team played each other twice and when they weren’t facing off against each other they would play against colleges and athletic clubs around Pennsylvania and southern New York.
+The teams played each other twice and when they weren’t facing off against each other they would play against colleges and athletic clubs around Pennsylvania and southern New York.

 The championship of the league was played Thanksgiving Day between the Athletics and the Stars.
 The two teams played to a scoreless tie.
 It was decided that there would be a second game the following Saturday and the Stars won 11-0.
 The following week, the Athletics would beat the Phillies to secure a second place win and the city championship.
 The Stars’ members didn’t take much notice of their championship: they would spend the next couple of months suing to get their promised pay for playing on Thanksgiving.

-In 1918, Christy enlisted in the United States Army and would become a captain in the Chemical Warfare Service.
+In 1918, Mathewson enlisted in the U.S. Army as a captain in the Chemical Warfare Service.
 Mathewson was joined in this unit by two more baseball players: Branch Rickey and Ty Cobb.
-The Chemical Warfare Service was to use deadly gases against the enemy to bring the war to an end, but the plan never saw action due to World War One ending November 11, 1918.
+The Chemical Warfare Service was a plan to use deadly gases against the enemy to bring the war to an end, but the plan never saw action due to World War One ending November 11, 1918.

-While serving in France during the war, Christy was accidentally gassed during a training exercise.
-Christy would spend the rest of his life fighting infections and on October 7, 1925 died of tuberculosis.
+While serving in France during the war, Mathewson was accidentally gassed during a training exercise.
+He would spend the rest of his life fighting infections and on October 7, 1925,Mathewson died of tuberculosis.
 Exactly when he contracted tuberculosis has been debated.
 Most sources claim that he contracted it as a result of the accidental gassing.
-However some sources (and I tend to agree with them) believe that Christy contracted it from his brother who died from it and the gassing only made it worse.
+However some sources believe Mathewson contracted it from his brother who died from it and the gassing only made it worse.

 Christy Mathewson had the honor of being one of the first five players elected into the Baseball Hall of Fame in 1936.
-The other four of that first class were: Babe Ruth, Ty Cobb, Walter Johnson and Honus Wagner (a fellow Pennsylvanian).
+The other four of that first class were: Babe Ruth, Ty Cobb, Walter Johnson and Honus Wagner.